SEO services cost

 Average SEO costs

-If you tackle your SEO in-house, it’s technically free.
+Some businesses will claim that their SEO strategy does not cost them a penny, as they handle it in-house.
 All it will cost is the expense of any online training and the time it takes you to create your content.
-However, in the longer term, a lack of coherent SEO strategy can cost you dearly in terms of potential income left on the table.
+Whether that is actually free when we consider the time put in by salaried staff members is open for debate.
+Additionally, a lack of coherent SEO strategy can cost you dearly in terms of potential income left on the table over the longer term.

 SEO cost per month